husio/lith/README.md

 # Lith

-Lith is an authentication service that integrates with your application.
+Lith is an authentication service.
 It is small, fast, self-contained and easy to configure.

 ## Features

+* **Open Source**
 * **Account registration** with email verification and a secure password setup.
 * **Account recovery** through password reset email message.
 * **Session management** including creation, introspection, expiration and revoking.